 - Cut chicken into bite sized pieces and chop your cabbage if you didn't take the lazy way out like I did get.

 - Then add the chopped cabbage and apple cider vinegar and stir well.
+Or just cook the cabbage with 2 tbsp of butter if using a rotisserie chicken.

 - Turn the heat down to medium and allow to cook for about 10-15 minutes (stirring fairly often so the cabbage can be cooked in well) or until your chicken in no longer pink in the middle.